psweens/3D-CNN/README.md

 A package list for a Python environment has been provided and can be installed using the method described below.

 ## References
-To reference this repository please use the below ciation.
+To reference this repository please use the below citation.

 ***TBA***